ropensci/ramlegacy/README.md

 # of the database
 load_ramlegacy(version = "4.44", tables = c("area", "bioparams"))

-# if tables is specified but version is not then the fucntion defaults
+# if tables is specified but version is not then the function defaults
 # to returning a list containing the specified tables from the current
 # latest version 4.44
 load_ramlegacy(tables = c("area", "bioparams"))